Neuroimmunology

 Brain MRI showed increased T2 signal in the medial temporal lobes.
 Malignancy screening with testicular ultrasound and with CT of the chest, abdomen, and pelvis was negative.
 EEG showed intermittent diffuse slowing.
 Anti-TG were mildly elevated and anti-TPO were highly elevated.
 Thyroid hormone levels and TSH were normal.
 CSF analysis showed normal cell counts and normal protein but had 17 oligoclonal bands.
 Infectious studies and studies for antibodies associated with autoimmune encephalitis (NMDAR, LGI1, Caspr2, AMPAR, GABA-B receptor, GABA-A receptor, GAD65, Ma2, etc.) were negative.

-Treatment with intravenous methylprednisolone (1 g daily during 5 days) followed by a slow taper of oral prednisone was initiated.
+Treatment with intravenous methylprednisolone (1 g daily for 5 days) followed by a slow taper of oral prednisone was initiated.
 His mental status began to improve within days of starting treatment.
 Over the following 8 months, his seizures were gradually controlled, and his cognition and energy returned to normal except for a mild deficit in learning new information.
 He returned to work.
 During corticosteroid taper, he had two periods with an increase in seizures, which responded to an increase in prednisone followed by a slower taper.
 Follow-up brain MRI studies showed resolution of the abnormal changes.

 • Hashimoto encephalopathy is thought to be an autoimmune disorder but its etiology has not been elucidated. | |